nanexcool/defi18n/README.md

 While defi18n will never rival a professional translation service, my hope is it can provide a good enough starting point for small teams and solo devs.

+### Help me translate!

+Submit PRs if you can translate one of the files to a different language, or can add a new category.

 ### Todo

 - [ ] Translate this site obviously...